- Dublin, Ireland.

 3 reinforcement points will be available per turn for each side to spend at the end of each turn.

-Each point will add up to 40% 'Headcount' per Division and 2 points will add 2 Sherman's / Pz IV's to each armoured division (that's 2 added upon the minimum allocation to the 2 in point (1) .
+Each point will add up to 40% 'Headcount' per Division and 2 points will add 50% to a armoured division.

 Units can only be reinforced if they meet the following conditions: